Getting Started

 Here's what the full file looks like once we're done.

-from modelpy_abm.main import AgentModel
+from emergent import AgentModel

 import matplotlib.pyplot as plt